 The idea of forming a Bathurst Family History Group originated when Carol Churches, at the request of the (then) Department of Adult Education, conducted classes on Genealogy for Beginners at the Kelso High School in the early 1980s.
 This led to a research day being held at Kelso High School.

-Jan Thomas, a researcher from Sydney, attended the research day to provided assistance.
+Jan Thomas, a researcher from Sydney, attended the research day to provide assistance.
 Jan brought several microfiche readers and other research material.
-When it decided that a Family History Group should be formed, Jan kindly donated several large microfiche readers to start us off.
+When it was decided that a Family History Group should be formed, Jan kindly donated several large microfiche readers to start us off.

 A public meeting was held in the hall at the Bathurst Public School in George Street on November 6, 1984, with 34 people present.
 The meeting resolved to form the Bathurst Family History Group.

 When the new Library and Art Gallery opened in Keppel Street in 1991 the Group moved there.
-We now have space for our wide range of resources, and members and the public can access them during library hours.
-The Library also has a room which is available for our meetings.
-This arrangement has proved very satisfactory for both the Group and the Library, with good co-operation between members and the Library staff.
+We then had space for our wide range of resources.
+The Library also had a room which was available for our meetings.

 A transcript of the headstones in the Bathurst Cemetery was published on CD in 2003.
 This has now been updated after rechecking and photographing all of the headstones in the cemetery.
-A new searchable CD has been produced.
+A new searchable CD was produced in 2014.

 A book recording the life and times of the early mayors of Bathurst (1863-1915) was also launched at the 30th birthday celebrations.

-As at 1 June, 2017 the Bathurst Family History Group Inc has had a total of 1,044 members during the 32 years, and at present has 266 financial members.
+As at 30 Oct, 2022 the Bathurst Family History Group has had a total of 1,262 members during the 36 years, and at present has over 300 financial members.